8. Skip to content

 While the cryptography used is symmetric (AES) and requires pre-shared keys, these keys are stored within the security processor on the keychip and cannot be extracted.

-Shared knowledge of the unique (allnet key, server key, keychip key) tuple is required for authentication to be possible.
-This tuple is different for every keychip.
-There is no derivation algorithm for the keychip key; it is quite literally 16 bytes from /dev/urandom.
+Shared knowledge of the unique keys is required for authentication to be possible.
+The keys are different for every keychip.

 The keychip first validates the server’s authenticity before encrypting the nonce to reply to the server.
 For this reason, a malicious request cannot be made to the keychip requesting it encrypt a nonce to then be used against a legitimate server.
 The auth server challenge nonce is generated internally in the keychip, and contributes to the final 16 bytes of the packet, the encrypted form of which is used as the communication IV.
 As such, replay attacks are not possible.